Deep Learning Convective Flow Using Conditional Generative Adversarial Networks

-Another interesting finding is the performance of discriminator.
-Although discriminator only takes effect on the training process, it also exhibits great accuracy in discriminating generated results, or "fake" results, from ground truth results.
-As Fig.~\ref{fig:Arc}(c) shows, although our generated outputs look quite similar to the ground truth, the discriminator scores for prediction are overall very low (blue).
-This result suggests that the FluidGAN discriminator is very robust in identifying nonphysical prediction.
+Another interesting finding is the performance of the discriminator.
+Although the discriminator only affects the training process, it also exhibits excellent accuracy in discriminating generated results, or "fake" results, from ground truth results.
+As Fig.~\ref{fig:Arc}(c) shows, although our generated outputs look pretty similar to the ground truth, the discriminator scores for prediction are overall very low (blue).
+This result suggests that the FluidGAN discriminator is very robust in identifying nonphysical predictions.
 We further explore this finding by constructing some "fake" predictions.
-In the time-dependent prediction, we know that if we feed predictions into the discriminator, it will have low discriminator score.
-In the meantime, if we input targets to the discriminator it should predict high discriminator score, which should be close to 1.
-In order to fool our model, we add some positive value $t0$ to the time channel of targets, namely combining $u$, $v$, $p$, $T$ values of time $t$ with time value $t+t0$.
-As Fig.~\ref{fig:Discri} suggests, when we increase $t0$, the discriminator is gradually able to tell the mismatch between fake time channel and actual time channel.
-Therefore, the discriminator we get from the training could be used to identify non-physical prediction, which may be further used to identify the quality of a numerical simulation.
+In the time-dependent prediction, we know that if we feed predictions into the discriminator, it will have a low discriminator score.
+In the meantime, if we input targets to the discriminator, it should predict a high discriminator score, which should be close to 1.
+To fool our model, we add some positive value $t0$ to the time channel of targets, namely combining $u$, $v$, $p$, $T$ values of time $t$ with time value $t+t0$.
+As Fig.~\ref{fig:Discri} suggests, when we increase $t0$, the discriminator can gradually tell the mismatch between the fake time channel and the actual time channel.
+Therefore, the discriminator we get from the training could be used to identify nonphysical predictions, which may be further used to determine the quality of a numerical simulation.

 \begin{acknowledgment} This work is supported by the start-up fund provided by CMU Mechanical Engineering.
 The authors would like to thank Zhonglin Cao, Nina Prakash, and Pranshu Pant for valuable comments and edits. \end{acknowledgment}